-If you like coloring, then come back next week — I post a new coloring page every Sunday — or browse all the pages I’ve published in the past by following this link.
+If you like to color, then come back next week.
+I post a new coloring page every Sunday.
+Or browse all the pages I’ve published in the past by following this link: Free Christian Coloring Pages.

-In the meantime, I invite you to check out the other titles in this series.
+In the meantime, take a look at my devotional journals.
 At over 200 pages a piece, they are packed with writing prompts, coloring pages, word studies, and lots and lots of Bible verses.
-Read more about them here.

-If you’d prefer to skip the journaling exercises, you might try out my Scripture-based coloring books.
+Or — if you’d prefer to skip the journaling exercises — check out my Scripture-based coloring books.
 Although these were designed specifically for grown-ups, they are good for all ages.

-Ideas for using my free printable coloring pages:
+Ideas for using these free printable coloring pages:

-- If your younger children have a hard time sitting still through church, let them color these Scriptures during the Sunday sermon.
-Older kids might rather take notes with this printable.
+- Do your younger children have a hard time sitting still through church?
+Let them color these Scriptures during the Sunday sermon.
+Older kids might prefer taking notes with this free printable.